skillrepos/copilot-dd/codespace-labs.md

 ![status values](./images/cdd99.png?raw=true "status values")

-11. Copilot can also create stored procedures.
+10. Copilot can also create stored procedures.
 Let's ask it to create a new stored procedure for getting a list of enrolled students at a particular location.
 Let's use the **CMD+I** shortcut.
 Go to the bottom of the *dev.sql* file, invoke Copilot Chat via the shortcut and then enter the line below in the dialog.
 You can choose to **Accept** or **Discard** the result.

 ```
 define a stored procedure to get course enrollment by location
 ```
 ![prompt for stored procedure](./images/cdd100.png?raw=true "prompt for stored procedure")

-12. We can be more prescriptive with our stored procedure definition.
+11. We can be more prescriptive with our stored procedure definition.
 Let's add a more complex request.
-Go to the Chat interface extension via clicking on the icon on the tool bar (if its not already opened).
-In the Chat window, enter the prompt below.
+Go to the Chat interface and enter the prompt below.

 ```
 define a stored procedure to get instructor details associated with a location